valevalerio/valevalerio/README.md

 in the belly of the beast.
 ## 💫 About Me
 🔭 I'm currently finishing a PhD in AI for Society with a focus on eXplainability and Generative Models
-🔬 Post-doctoral researcher working on AI that benefits humanity
-💬 Ask me about explainable AI, climate change, and AI for social good
-🌱 Currently learning AI safety and red teaming methodologies
+🔬 Post-doctoral researcher working on AI for the social good 🌱 Currently learning AI safety and red teaming methodologies
-🤔 I'm looking for help to change the world, one commit at a time
+😏 I'm looking for help to change the world, one commit at a time

 ## 🧠 Research Focus
 - Explainable AI (XAI): LIME, SHAP, Logic Explained Networks, LoRE, rule-based systems, federated explanation aggregation